Digital-Preservation-Finland/dpres-signature/README.rst

 Digital Preservation Signature
 ==============================
 This module is used for creating signed SMIME manifests and verifying existing signed manifest files.
-Two commandline tools are provided, sign-file and verify-file.

 Installation
 ------------